State Senate and

 Perry Sutton is a former City of Rock Hill Councilman.
 He is a highly decorated retired member of the United States Coast Guard.
 Sutton also is a dedicated community leader, and a nationally reconized youth football coach.
 His motto is Sempar Paratus {always ready}.

-He is challenging Democratic incumbent John King in the Primary for SC House District 49, and he spoke at the 2026 YCDP County Convention.
+He lost to Democratic incumbent John King in the Primary for SC House District 49, and he spoke at the 2026 YCDP County Convention.

 Heather Hart for SC House 66